 * From the 1964 near-miss: Bunning, pitcher Chris Short, 3rd/1st baseman Dick Allen (don't call him "Richie"), right fielder Johnny Callison, 2nd baseman Tony Taylor, and broadcaster Ashburn.

-* From the 1980 World Champions: Carlton, Schmidt, Luzinski, McGraw, manager Dallas Green (who was also a pitcher on the '64 team), general manager Paul Owens, shortstop Larry Bowa, center fielder Garry Maddox, catcher Bob Boone, infielder John Vuckovich (later a longtime coach), and broadcasters Ashburn and Harry Kalas.
-MLB's ban on Pete Rose has prevented the Phils from officially honoring him in this way.
+* From the 1980 World Champions: Carlton, Schmidt, Luzinski, McGraw, manager Dallas Green (who was also a pitcher on the '64 team), general manager Paul Owens, 1st baseman Pete Rose (despite his ban still being in place, MLB has allowed the Phils to honor him this season), shortstop Larry Bowa, center fielder Garry Maddox, catcher Bob Boone, infielder John Vuckovich (later a longtime coach), and broadcasters Ashburn and Harry Kalas.
 No players from the 1976, '77 and '78 NL East Champions who did not last until the 1980 World Championship, such as Dave Cash and Jim Lonborg, have been chosen.